Enderlook/Net-Pools/README.md

         public int Reserve { get; init; } = Environment.ProcessorCount * 2;

         /// <summary>
-        /// Determines if the reserve pool is allowed to grow and shrink given its usage.
+        /// Determines if the reserve pool is not allowed to grow nor shrink given its usage.
         /// </summary>
-        public bool IsReserveDynamic { get; init; } = true;
+        public bool IsReserveFixed { get; init; } = true;

         /// <summary>
         /// Delegate which instantiates new objects.<br/>